 South Beach Grill serves up Southern-inspired dishes locally sourced from both the land and sea.
 All the seafood, from the Grouper Linda with spiced pecan crust to the Sweet Potato Crusted Flounder and the Classic Fried Coastal Seafood, are caught fresh each day.
 Dine inside to enjoy the remodeled interior that pays homage to the building’s art deco origins, or opt to sit outside on the covered patio overlooking the Banks Channel anchorage.

 For award-winning creative fare, visit EAST Oceanfront Dining.
-Relax in the garden setting with ocean views as you savor the vegetarian and seafood-centric dishes reflecting influences from California, Mexico, Asia and the Mediterranean from Executive Chef Jessica Cabo.
+Relax in the garden setting with ocean views as you savor the vegetarian and seafood-centric dishes reflecting influences from California, Mexico, Asia and the Mediterranean.
 Dishes are crafted with fresh local seafood, produce from the restaurant’s own garden and other ingredients from local purveyors.
 Dine in the elegant indoor setting or outside on a canopied garden deck.